 Through clarifying your intentions to yourself, you can better decide which way is best to finance your trip.

-Keep reading to find out 4 ways you may use to finance your round the world trip.
+Below we’ll explain each option you can use to travel around the world.
 We’ll help you figure out which option is best for you.

 This is the option that is often considered first when the idea of traveling full time initially pops in your mind.
 Save enough money to get a flight ticket and see how long it will keep you above water.